Terminology #

 if (!allowedEntry) { ... }

 - Behavior: No difference.
 Both support short-circuit evaluation.
-It is worth noting that Swift encourages using parentheses
+It is worth noting that Swift encourages the use of parentheses

 ()to clarify the precedence of complex expressions, which is also a good habit in C#.